equivalent/scrapbook2/archive/blogs/2015-01-20-force_ssl_is_different_than_force_ssl.md

 Some of you may know that cookies have security options like:

 * when to expire the cookie (`Expire` option),
-* should the cookie be sent only via HTTP on also other protocols like JavaScript (`HttpOnly`)
+* should the cookie be sent only via HTTP or also other protocols like JavaScript (`HttpOnly`)
 * wether the cookie should be sent over by `http` and `https` connection or just via `https` connection (`Secure` option)